evaschalde/poker/README.md

 ## Overview

 This project is an Express REST API for a Poker game.
-It provides endpoints to manage poker games, players, and related functionalities.
+It provides endpoints to manage poker players, players, and related functionalities.

 ## Features

-- Create, retrieve, update, and delete poker games
+- Create, retrieve, update, and delete poker players
 - Manage players in a poker game
 - Handle game actions such as dealing cards, betting, and determining winners